IBMa/equal-access/accessibility-checker/src/README.md

 ### Command-line

 The module provides some basic command-line utilities that will allow you to scan files, directories, or URLs.
-Create a .txt file with path(s) to files, directories or a list of urls to be scan.
-Provide the `npx achecker` the full path of the .txt file to start the scan, e.g. `npx achecker path/to/your/file.txt`.
+First create a .txt file with path(s) to files, directories or a list of urls to be scanned, then provide the `npx achecker` the full path of the .txt file to start the scan (e.g. `npx achecker path/to/your/file.txt`).
 Run `npx achecker` for more information.

 ### Programmatic